 Now, on with our regularly scheduled programming!

 Over at YiR, 2017 is the Year of Organization (YOO)—that is, taking content and making it more easily accessible for you guys to use!
 If you’ve been following us for a bit, then you know that when we come across a great tour, we love to share it, so that first-time visitors to Roma (or fifteenth-time visitors, Romans, or expats!) don’t risk being disappointed by a tour that’s… super touristy.
 Flav, who runs the blog, keeps this page updated with posts of her favorite spots as well as the reviews of close contributing writers that can give their own unique perspectives on the tours they’ve embarked on.
 Rest assured that these reviews come from our own experiences—we are never, and would never, get paid to say anything nice.
-If these guys are on our list, it’s because we went on their tours and thought they represented our favorite city really well.
+If these guys are on our list, it’s because we went on their tours/interacted with them directly and thought they represented our favorite city really well.

 Here’s our list so far, with links to the articles we’ve written about them or direct links to their websites, where you can check out tours other than the ones we’ve been on ourselves.